 The Canadian Epilepsy Alliance was formed in 1998 to address issues of national importance to people living with epilepsy, to share resources and leverage partnerships to help improve the overall quality of life for Canadians living with a seizure disorder.
 Our goal was to fulfill a need that wasn’t being met for those living with epilepsy and for the Canadian Epilepsy Alliance to become the voice representing the needs that clients conveyed to us from coast to coast.

 When we formed in 1998 we developed a constitution, bylaws and applied for charitable status so we could become a national charity for Canadians with epilepsy.
-On April 28, 2000, representatives from epilepsy organizations from across the country met at the City Hall in Trois Rivieres, Quebec to officially launch the new Canadian Epilepsy Alliance/Alliance canadienne de L’épilepsie.
+Representatives from epilepsy organizations from across the country met at the City Hall in Trois Rivieres, Quebec to officially launch the new Canadian Epilepsy Alliance/Alliance Canadienne De L’épilepsie.
 We believed that as an alliance and working together would make us stronger than we could ever be alone in our efforts to enhance the quality of life for Canadians affected by epilepsy.